bliff182/scrollax/README.md

 1. Open your preferred terminal program.

-2. Navigate to the folder containing the `liri.js` file.
+2. Navigate to the folder containing the `liri.js` and `package.json` files.

+3. Run `npm install` in your terminal to install the necessary dependencies.

-3. Type `node liri.js` followed by any of the commands described above.
+4. Type `node liri.js` followed by any of the commands described above.

-Here are some screenshots of LIRI's functionality:
+See the screenshots below for LIRI's functionality:

 `node liri.js concert-this <artist/band name here>`
 ![concert-this](/screenshots/concert-this.png)